sidpalas/hugo-gcp-deploy/README.md

 6) Run `$make list-vms` --> create A record for domain (not automated)
     - Go to your DNS provider and point your domain to the VM static IP
     - It's also useful to add a www CNAME record (to automatiaclly point requests like www.my-website.com to my-website.com)
+    - You also need to update the Caddyfile to reflect your domain and enable TLS

+### CI/CD Setup Instructions

+Before starting, update the following:

+        <SITE_NAME> (within ./Makefile, e.g. my-website)
+        <REPO_NAME> (within ./Makefile, e.g. my-cloud-source-repo-mirroring-a-github-repo)
+        <USER_NAME> (within ./Makefile, e.g. myusername -- this shoud be the username of the user when you SSH into the VM)

+to their appropriate values.

+0) Mirror GitHub repo in Cloud Source (https://cloud.google.com/source-repositories/docs/mirroring-a-github-repository) -- assuming primary site repo is in GitHub
+1) Run `make setup-cloud-build
+   - Enables the Cloud Build API
+   - Adds the necessary IAM roles to the Cloud Build service account
+   - Creates the Cloud build Trigger

 ### TODO:
 - Tune caddy config